IntersectMBO/cardano-updates/blog/2023-02-22-consensus.md

 We are also working on solving a test failure related to iterators.
-This work derived in several improvements such as better documentation, a framework for writing unit (and regression) tests, and the possibility to debugging `QuickCheck` counter examples in the REPL.
+This work derived in several improvements such as better documentation, a framework for writing unit (and regression) tests, and the possibility of debugging `QuickCheck` counter examples in the REPL.

 Finally, we released `ouroboros-consensus` 0.2.0.0 and